acrazing/html5parser/README.md

 # html5parser

-A simple and fast html5 parser, the result could be manipulated like ECMAScript ESTree, especially about the attributes.
+A very tiny and fast html5 AST parser, the result could be manipulated like ECMAScript ESTree, especially about the attributes.

 ## Introduction